tobek/laminae/notes.md

 LOOK THROUGH SHIT/TEXT/QUOTES.TXT (and rest of shit/text)

+- "Many say: I wanted to learn, but here I have found only madness.
+Yet, should they seek deep wisdom elsewhere, they may not find it."
+'The Utter Idiot', Ablahi Mutlaq
+- "Only children and the stupid seek cause-and-effect in the same story" - Nasrudin, as related by Idries Shah
+- "Fluency before understanding, discipline before imagination"
 - "If you try and go against réalité...
 Réalité will surely crush you.
 Réalité will kill you.
 And réalité will continue to go on az if not'ing ever happened...
 From yesterday to today, and from today to tomorrow.
 Réalité marchez on...
 Leaving your crushed body behind..." - Harle
 - "What is better: to be born good, or to overcome your evil nature through great effort?" - Paarthurnax, Skyrim
 - "Beauty is an unalloyed good, a good until itself.
 Likewise strength." - Zero HP Lovecraft